 - Red Bull® energy drink 67 mg

 - 1 cup of coffee ice cream 4 mg

 - Milk chocolate bar 10 mg

 Some herbal supplements such as guarana also contain caffeine (about 47mg per 1g).
-Beverages made from the guarana seed also contains caffeine.
+Beverages made from the guarana seed also contain caffeine.

 Results from studies have been mixed.
 Some studies have suggested that high levels of caffeine (more than 300 mg per day) might make it harder to get pregnant, but these findings are not proven.
 Low (less than 200mg per day) to moderate (about 200-300 mg per day) caffeine consumption has not been proven to make it harder to get pregnant.